Alexx/tap-room/README.md

 ## Description

-_A React web app that allows patrons to view available beers on tap and allows employees to add and edit existing kegs._
+_A React web app that allows patrons to view available beers on tap and allows employees to add and edit existing kegs and sell pints._

 ## React version
 16.9.0